 Sunac wins creditors' approval for its offshore debt restructuring plan

-HONG KONG (Reuters) - Creditors of Sunac China Holdings Ltd have approved its $9 billion offshore debt restructuring plan, the firm said on Monday, marking the first approval of offshore debt restructuring by a major Chinese developer.
+HONG KONG (Reuters) - Creditors of Sunac China Holdings Ltd have approved its $9 billion offshore debt restructuring plan, the company said on Monday, marking the first approval of offshore debt restructuring by a major Chinese property developer.

 Sunac is among a string of Chinese property developers that have defaulted on their offshore debt payment obligations since the sector was hit by an unprecedented liquidity crisis in 2021, roiling global markets.

-Creditors holding 98.3% total value of the voting scheme have approved Sunac's restructuring plan proposed earlier this year, according to a filing by the firm at the Hong Kong Stock Exchange.
+Creditors holding 98.3% total value of the voting scheme have approved Sunac's restructuring plan proposed earlier this year, according to a filing by the company at the Hong Kong Stock Exchange.

+Sunac said after the creditors' approval, the company would proceed to seek the approval of the plan by a Hong Kong court hearing scheduled for Oct.
+5.

+The developer reached an agreement with a group of offshore creditors in March to restructure $9 billion of its debt, under which a part of its debt would be exchanged into convertible bonds backed by its Hong Kong-listed shares along with new notes with maturities of between two and nine years.

-(Reporting by Xie Yu; Editing by Jan Harvey)
+(Reporting by Xie Yu; Editing by Jan Harvey and Emelia Sithole-Matarise)